linode/docs/docs/guides/web-servers/lamp/lamp-server-on-fedora-15/index.md

     yum install php-mysql

-You can test PHP by creating a file with the following contents under your "public\_html" directory:
+You can test PHP by creating a file with the following contents under your `public_html` directory:

 {{< file "/srv/www/example.com/public\\_html/test.php" php >}}
 <?php phpinfo(); ?>